chetnashah/javawork/androidinternals/Binders.md

 For this reason, the application framework uses Binder tokens extensively in order to ensure secure interaction between cooperating processes: a client can create a Binder object to use as a token that can be shared with a server process, and the server can use it to validate the client’s requests without there being anyway for others to spoof it.

+### Token semantics

+The data sent through `transact()` is a `Parcel`, a generic buffer of data that also maintains some meta-data about its contents.
+The meta data is used to manage `IBinder` object references in the buffer, so that those references can be maintained as the buffer moves across processes.
+T

+his mechanism ensures that when an IBinder is written into a Parcel and sent to another process, if that other process sends a reference to that same `IBinder` back to the original process, then the original process will receive the same `IBinder` object back. **These semantics allow IBinder/Binder objects to be used as a unique identity (to serve as a token or for other purposes) that can be managed across processes.**

 App example:
 ```java
 /**